 Some intended creative writing majors declare an English literature major in order to pre-register for 300-level literature courses.
 That’s not a bad idea, but we do not recommend that you simply jump into 300-level literature courses without any preparation.
 By definition, 300-level literature courses expect you to be comfortable with college-level literary analysis and with writing extended argumentative essays.
-It’s a good idea to take English Literary Traditions or American Literary Traditions before embarking on 300-level literature classes (see above.)
+It’s a good idea to take two 200-level historical breadth courses and English 300 before embarking on 300-level literature classes (see above.).
 You can also help to prepare yourself for 300-level literature courses by taking one or both of your first-year seminars with English department faculty members.

 I don’t know whether I’ll be admitted to the creative writing major.
 Should I declare a major in English literature “just in case”?

 As you probably know, admission to the creative writing major is competitive, with an average acceptance rate of about 60%.
 As a result, every student who plans to apply to the creative writing major also needs a contingency plan, whether a major in English literature or in some other field.